amanplans/dnc-configurations-options/README.md

 We added a logger to output the exceptions to the `Output` window or we can log it in `Application Insights`, which is outside the scope of this tutorial.

-We implement the two methods `IHostedService` require
+We implement the two methods `StartAsync` and `StopAsync` which the interface `IHostedService` require

 ```csharp
 public Task StartAsync(CancellationToken cancellationToken)